 One observation concerning the small difference in retained bycatch between the open access period and the IFQ fishery is that there has been very little "high grading" in the IFQ fisheries, indeed, less than in the pre-IFQ fisheries.
 High grading had been a concern with respect to the IFQ program, when it was under development.
-The supplemental EIS developed by the Department of Commerce cited Dr. Jim Norris's 1990 report on the issue.

-Vessel profit would increase 6 percent if sablefish under 4 pounds (Eastern dressed weight) were discarded, but in so doing the number of fishing days would increase 70 percent.
-The fishermen would have made more money, but would have worked many more days to accomplish it.
-[Page 2-14.]
+The SEIS noted several very important points relative to this subject.
+Vessel profit would increase 6 percent, if sablefish under 4 pounds (eastern dressed weight) were discarded, but in so doing the number of fishing days would increase 70 percent.
+Page 2-14, Supplemental EIS, Dr. Jim Norris.
+The fishermen would have made more money, but would have worked many more days.

-The observer statistics compiled by FIS, which indicate a 97.03% retention of sablefish, suggests that Dr. Norris's 1990 assumptions were accurate.
+The observer statistics compiled by FIS, which indicate a 97.03% retention of sablefish, suggests that the SEIS was accurate.
 High grading, which means catching the fish at least twice, is not economical.

-The FIS report indicates that the directed sablefish fishery during the 1994 season was retaining 75.5% of all groundfish, inclusive of sablefish that was being caught.
-Appendix 6.
+The FIS report also indicates that the directed sablefish fishery during the 1994 season was retaining 75.5% of all groundfish, inclusive of sablefish that was being caught.
 The next three seasons under the IFQ program increased the total groundfish retention to 84.9% of all groundfish species.
-Discards of groundfish that declined from 24.5% of the catch to an average of 15.03% of the catch, representing a 39% reduction in discarded groundfish.
+Discards of groundfish declined from 24.5% of the catch to an average of 15.03% of the catch, representing a 39% reduction in discarded groundfish.

 The retention of groundfish, not including sablefish, increased from the 1994 season level of 25.7% to an average of 34.6 percent during the 1995, 1996, and 1997, seasons.
-This represents a 35% increase in groundfish retention, not including sablefish.
-Appendix 6.
+This represented a 35% increase in groundfish retention, not including sablefish.

 The halibut discards that occur during the directed sablefish fishery have gone from 21.1% in 1994 to an average of 13.03% during the 1995, 1996, and 1997, seasons.
 This represented a 38% decline in halibut discards.
-Appendix 6.
 Discards of halibut under the IFQ program in the directed sablefish fishery are largely halibut that are less than the legal size for retention.